mattneub/appscript/py-appscript/trunk/README.txt

 Appscript is packaged using the standard Python Distribution Utilities (a.k.a.
 Distutils).
 To install appscript, cd to the appscript-0.17.0 directory and run:

+	python setup.py install

+Setuptools will be used if available, otherwise the setup.py script will revert to distutils.

+If setuptools and bdist_mpkg are both installed, appscript can be installed by running the following command:

 	python setup.py bdist_mpkg --open

+This will build and open a binary installer for the appscript packages, documentation and examples.

-Building appscript from source requires bdist_mpkg (http://undefined.org/python/) and the gcc compiler (supplied with Apple's Developer Tools).
+Building appscript from source requires the gcc compiler (supplied with Apple's Developer Tools).
+Setuptools and bdist_mpkg are available from <http://cheeseshop.python.org/pypi>.

 Appscript requires MacPython 2.3 or later and Mac OS X 10.3 or later.